Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMJob.md

 ### -From
 Specifies the starting time in a range.
-The cmdlet retrieves jobs that fall into this range.
+The cmdlet gets jobs that fall into this range.
 Use the *To* parameter to specify the ending time in the range.

 ```yaml